-By 2030 Kingston University will be one of the most enjoyably accessible universities in London (Kingston University Travel Policy).
+Kingston University is committed to sustainable travel.
+It aims to be, by 2030, one of the most enjoyably accessible universities in London (Kingston University Travel Policy).

 If you are visiting the University, whether you're walking, cycling, using public transport or driving your electric vehicle, there are plenty of sustainable travel options available.
 Visit our directions page and enter your preferred mode of transport to find a suitable route.

 As a university we are committed to facilitating sustainable travel to, from and around our sites.
 We host Dr Bike bicycle maintenance events at several of our campuses throughout the year.
 In 2016 we launched the KU eBike point-to-point bike hire service at our Penrhyn Road and Kingston Hill campuses.
 This scheme has now expanded to Seething Wells and Clayhill halls of residence.
 We also have electric vehicle charging points and have electric vehicles for use within our own small service fleet.

 We offer our staff interest-free loans to buy public transport season tickets to travel to and from work rather than use their cars.
 We also help our staff purchase discounted bikes for commuting through the Bike 2 Work Scheme.